linode/apl-docs/docs/inst-azure.md

   name: # the K8s cluster name
   owner: # your company name (or any other name)
   provider: azure
-oidc:
-  adminGroupID: # The group ID of the Azure AD group used for the Otomi platform admin role
-  clientID: # The client ID of the Service Principal with sufficient access rights
-  clientSecret: # The client secret of the SP used (will be encrypted in the values)
-  issuer: # Use this format: https://login.microsoftonline.com/<tenantID>/
-  teamAdminGroupID: # The group ID of the Azure AD group used for the Otomi team admin role
-  tenantID: # The ID of the Azure tenant used
 otomi:
   adminPassword: # provide a password for the build-in otomi-admin account.
   globalPullSecret: # fill in your own pull secret if your using more then 100 pulls per day